 So with that in mind, how does one stay in the blessing of Ramadan?

 1. Remind yourself why you felt blessed during Ramadan and why you did it in the first place.
-In my case I did not do it because it was a pillar of Islam, but I did it to feel closer to Allah (glorified and exalted be He) and to understand my mustekeem better.
+In my case I did not do it because it was a pillar of Islam, but I did it to feel closer to Allah and to understand my mustekeem better.
 So I read the Qur’an more comprehensively, prayed more frequently, actively bought Islamic books on family life and marriage (seeing as it is the other half of the deen) to read in Ramadan and after it.
-In other words I surrounded myself with things that would allow me to have a better relationship with Allah (glorified and exalted be He) and the Ummah.
-In doing so, I received Allah (glorified and exalted be He)’s blessing and actively felt blessed.
+In other words I surrounded myself with things that would allow me to have a better relationship with Allah and the Ummah.
+In doing so, I received Allah ’s blessing and actively felt blessed.
 If I had to give one piece of advice this post-Ramadan I would say: write down or talk to a brother or sister about your blessings and how you wish to walk in them in the coming year.
 This means, at least it did in my case, a brainstorming session (or two or three) with your best friends or family.

-3. Ask Allah (glorified and exalted be He) what He wants you to do with your new found skills of post-Ramadan (in my case more patience and a greater awareness of poverty and physical hardship).
-I did a lot of dua following Ramadan and asked Allah (glorified and exalted be He) about the things I had read, the people I had meet and the skills I had learned.
+3. Ask Allah what He wants you to do with your new found skills of post-Ramadan (in my case more patience and a greater awareness of poverty and physical hardship).
+I did a lot of dua following Ramadan and asked Allah about the things I had read, the people I had meet and the skills I had learned.
 I also went out and actively did something about it.
 Dua is only the beginning and changes little if you do not act on it.
-Dua is participatory; it is not a monologue and involves interaction with Allah (glorified and exalted be He) and subsequently other people, in order that Allah (glorified and exalted be He) can show you how to make your pure heartfelt desires a reality.
+Dua is participatory; it is not a monologue and involves interaction with Allah and subsequently other people, in order that Allah can show you how to make your pure heartfelt desires a reality.
 Think Action Plan, in blocks or a series of steps (I prefer not to have a timeframe as I lose motivation.)

 4. Remember your brothers and sisters are exactly that and did not just adopt you doing Ramadan.
 Invest time in building and maintaining Halal relationships with them.
 Frequent Halal shops, buying only what you need that day so you have to return the next one.
 Make time, not excuses, no matter how far the mosque is, (trust me all of mine are far) to get there on a daily basis.
 Actively look for opportunities to interact or offer your support to someone.